yusuf-saif/amis-fct/docs/pm/03-feature-moscow.md

 **Description:** Showcases the association's activities — competitions, events, graduations — building trust and community pride.

 **Acceptance criteria:**

 - Albums organised by event/year
 - Lightbox viewing on desktop; full-screen tap on mobile
 - Videos embeddable from YouTube (no self-hosted video)
-- Admin can create new albums and upload photos via CMS
+- Admin can create new albums and upload photos via the admin dashboard

 ---